StudioZeroZero/Twice-Monitor/README.md

 4. Repeat to fasten the 'Back Shell' to the 'Front Shell'.

+5. You can either leave the device standing as is, or cut a strong command strip along the extruded part of the back casing to mount on a wall.

 ## Congratulations!
 You have built yourself a neat automated monitor to display whatever you desire.
 I wonder what you'll decide to use yours for.